 Malta Enterprise provides incentives for enterprises demonstrating commitment towards growth, an increase in value added and employment.
 Enterprises engaged in manufacturing, ICT development activities, call centers, healthcare, pharmaceuticals, biotechnology, aviation and maritime services, education and training, logistics and more may benefit from these incentives.

-Investment Aid Tax Credits are intended to sustain the regional industrial and economic development of Malta.
-This measure facilitates initial investments by encouraging the setting up of new establishments and the expansion and development of existing businesses.
+The Investment Aid Scheme aims to sustain the regional industrial and economic development of Malta.
+This measure facilitates initial investments by encouraging the setting up of new establishments as well as the expansion and development of existing businesses.

 The aim of this incentive is to assist Industrial Research and Experimental Development activities required by industry for the acquisition of knowledge leading to the development of innovative products and solutions.
 The measure also encourages cooperation between undertakings by providing additional assistance for Industrial Research and/or Experimental Development projects.